barais/spring-rust-demo/Readme.md

 # TODO

+- [ ] Support pagination
+- [ ] Integrate a simple mapstruct to convert dto to entity and entity to dto [based on this idea](https://leapcell.io/blog/java-mapstruct-implemented-in-rust?ref=dailydev)
+- [ ] Support authentification and autorisation using openid connect and keycloak
 - [ ] Show how to provide integration test using Mock for services and DAO
-- [ ] Support authentification and autorisation using openid connect and keycloak
+- [ ] Provide a migration integration for Welds
 - [ ] Improve open api generation to simplify development
-- [ ] Provide a migration integration for Welds
-- [ ] Support pagination
 - [ ] Connect a simple frontend based on JHipster
 - [ ] Write a blog post to explain the architecture for Spring developers